CraigChamberlain/SolarLunarDate/docs/my-calendar.md

         Months will be named 0-13.
 I chose 0 as the first month as it will only be a complete month in exceptional circumstances.
 It would be fun to name the final month X for the same reasons.
 However, I will stick with integers as I also like the reference to [the indexing of sequences which begins at 0 in computing and mathematics](https://en.wikipedia.org/wiki/Zero-based_numbering).
     - q: 'Length of Month:'
       a: |
-        The Synodal month is not a whole number of days.
-Therefore the calendar months will have varialble lenghts.
+        The Lunar month is not a whole number of days.
+Therefore the calendar months will have varialble lengths.

         ![Figure 3.](https://vectr.com/craigchamberlain11/d9InyNA1qX.svg?width=400&height=400&select=d9InyNA1qXpage0)